-6.10.1 The descriptive analysis
+6.10.1 The descriptive analysis IVERSITY of the

-- i.
-In the goal structure questionnaire the mean scores for each goal structure in the second review increased indicating that corrective procedures done by the researcher had the desired effect. - the groups such as, the increase use of the chalkboard by the researcher during the lesson, increase in learner participation in lessons, arranging and allowing learners to work on their own in the control and individualistic learning groups.
+- In the goal structure questionnaire the mean scores for each goal structure in the second review increased indicating that corrective procedures done by the researcher had the desired effect. - ii.
+These corrections were mostly methodological procedures for all the groups such as, the increase use of the chalkboard by the researcher during the lesson, increase in learner participation in lessons, arranging and allowing learners to work on their own in the control and individualistic learning groups.